Bradfield, Berkshire: History

-In the 12th century Abingdon Chronicle, Bradenfeld is described as forming part of Abingdon Abbey in 699.
+In the 12th-century Abingdon Chronicle, Bradenfeld is described as forming part of Abingdon Abbey in 699.
 The Domesday Book refers to the area as Bradefelt.
 The name may derive from the Anglo-Saxon brād feld meaning 'broad piece of open land'.

+In the 13th century Walter of Reading, pastor of Bradfield, served as clerk to Edmund Crouchback, the king’s brother and accompanied him on a number of overseas visits.

 In the mid 18th century, the village was the site of two watermills, one fewer than had been recorded in the Doomsday Book 700 years prior.

 In 1835, the Bradfield Poor Law Union was formed, and a workhouse, designed by Sampson Kempthorne, was built to accommodate 250 people.
 The small church of St Simon and St Jude was also built on the site.
 Between 1948 and 1991 the site was known as Wayland Hospital, a residential home for people with learning difficulties.
 Housing was built on the site at the end of the 20th century.

-St Andrew's church
+St Andrew's Church

 A church in Bradfield is first referenced in the charter of Dudley Priory in the early 12th century.

 The advowson belonged to the Lord of Bradfield Manor.
-It passed to Thomas Stevens in 1842, who funded the restoration and rebuilding of the parish church of St Andrew by George Gilbert Scott in 1847.
-The 16th century tower and 14th century north nave predate the restoration.
+It passed to Thomas Stevens in 1842, who funded the restoration and rebuilding of the Church of England parish church of St Andrew by George Gilbert Scott in 1847.
+The 16th-century tower and 14th-century north nave predate the Victorian restoration.
 The church is a Grade II* listed building.
 Stevens went on to found Bradfield College.

-In 1982, Catherine Middleton, then future Duchess of Cambridge, was christened at St Andrew's Church.
+In 1982, Catherine Middleton, the future Princess of Wales, was christened at St Andrew's Church.

-The last service was held in the church in 2014, and it was subsequently bought from the Diocese of Oxford by Bradfield College in 2019.
+The last service was held in the church in 2014, and it was bought from the Diocese of Oxford by Bradfield College in 2019.